 Shoulder Strap Loops

-Many backpacks feature daisy chains or horizontal keeper-style straps here.
-You can also find D-rings designed specifically for clipping lighter items.
-By utilizing shoulder strap loops, you move some weight to the front, which can help counterbalance a heavy rear load.
-However, avoid attaching heavy items here, as they can bounce and cause chafing.
+Many backpacks include daisy chains or horizontal keeper-style straps here, along with D-rings designed for lighter clips.
+Moving some weight to the front helps counterbalance a heavy rear load.
+Don’t attach heavy items here — they bounce with every step and cause chafing quickly.

 Products Worth Considering